Sheer Genius: Updated Drapery Panels Complement and Decor

 Many people nowadays tend to shy away from heavily draped and decorated windows, preferring instead cleaner lines and a lighter feel in their homes.
 It is with today’s homeowners and designers that sheers are making a comeback in a big way.
 In addition to making most interiors look brighter, larger, and less cluttered than their heavier drapery cousins, sheers can help with thermal energy conservation, and shield furniture and flooring from damaging UV rays.

 Ashley Hilbish, an interior designer and the store manager at Curtains, Blinds, and Bath, in Forest says, “The idea of something lightweight and sheer is becoming increasingly popular as whites and neutrals in general make a strong comeback at the window.”
-She’s seen renewed interest in these treatments because they give homeowners new ways to accent their windows and complete the look of their room without feeling fussy.
+She’s seen renewed interest in these treatments because they give homeowners new ways to accent their windows by putting on curtain fabric and complete the look of their room without feeling fussy.

 Sheers don’t just have to be a petticoat layer, either.
 Often they are being used as stand-alone window treatments for many homeowners who love the finished look of window treatments, but don’t want to sacrifice a view, or have the window treatment compete with carefully planned architectural elements or other décor.
 Hilbish sees sheers used as stand-alone treatments in many transitional and contemporary homes where often they are mounted on decorative rods “higher above the trim to really draw the eye up toward the ceiling, making the room feel larger.”